ThinkingBeyond/BeyondAI-2025/Renesh Thaipulley, Arham Hussain Inamdar and Sahana Dillibabu/README.md

 ### Mentor
 Dr. Devendra Singh Dhami

+## Research Question

+How do cutting-edge networks and models (ResNet, EfficientNet, and MetaCLIP) compare to the vanilla CNN and ViT?
+Additionally, what properties differentiate performance?

 ## Description

 Diabetic retinopathy is an eye disease that can lead to vision loss and blindness in people with diabetes.
 It is the leading cause of vision impairment in working-age adults worldwide, but early detection and treatment can prevent up to 95% of cases.
 Thus, it is no surprise that researchers, including those in previous BeyondAI cohorts, have turned to machine learning to facilitate early diagnosis.